MicrosoftDevOps/MicrosoftDevOps.github.io/_posts/2016-06-30-orckestra.md

 * Julie Gueho - Product Owner

 They were joined by these technical evangelists from Microsoft:

 * William Buchwalter ([@wbuchw](http://twitter.com/wbuchw))
 * Julien Stroheker ([@Ju_Stroh](http://twitter.com/ju_stroh))

 ## Customer profile ##

-Founded in 2006, [Orckestra](http://www.orckestra.com/) is the leading provider of .NET e-commerce solutions and services.
+Founded in 2006, [Orckestra](http://www.orckestra.com/) is a leading provider of .NET e-commerce solutions and services.
 It is based in Montréal, Canada, and has offices in Europe and the United States.

-During this Hackfest, we focused on their main product, Orckestra Commerce Cloud (OCC), a unified commerce platform enabling retailers to create seamless shopping experiences for their customers online, on mobile, and in store.
+During this Hackfest, we focused on their main product, Orckestra Commerce Cloud (OCC), a unified commerce platform enabling retailers to create seamless shopping experiences for their customers online, on mobile, and in-store.

 ### Architecture overview